WestsideRobotics/FTC-RunModes/README.md

 # FTC-RunModes
-Contains a wiki tutorial on FTC RunModes.
+Intended to contain a wiki tutorial on FTC RunModes.